 Storing Crumbled Feta Cheese

-If you bought crumbled feta cheese, the modus operandi is actually quite similar.
+Crumbled feta works pretty much the same way.
 Once you open the package, seal it tightly before putting it back into the fridge.

 If you would like to store the feta for an extended period, prepare enough brine (see above) to cover the crumbled cheese entirely, then refrigerate the container.